gomesjj/gomesjj.github.io/_posts/2016-11-27-How-I-Built-a-Lego-Rack-for-the-Intel-NUCs.md

 ### The NUCRac

-Now, we simply attach the assembled door to the frame: the top hinge goes into the overhang of the second floor and the bottom hing into the overhang of the first floor.
+Now, we simply attach the assembled door to the frame: the top hinge goes into the overhang of the second floor and the bottom hinge into the overhang of the first floor.
 And that's it, the rack is complete:

 [ ![](/images/rack/final_sm.png) ](/images/rack/final_lg.png) [ ![](/images/rack/rack_final_no_door_sm.png) ](/images/rack/rack_final_no_door_lg.png)